Top Five Foods For Healthy Vision

 The tissues in our eyes contain high levels of Omega 3 fatty acids, particularly DHA, which is found in high concentration in the retina.
 Omega 3 fatty acids help strengthen cell membranes that boost eye health and protect retinal function, and some studies indicate that eating more Omega 3-rich foods may slow macular degeneration.
 (Ref 1).

-Not only did children whose mothers consumed DHA have sharper vision at the two-month marker, infants who consumed formula supplemented with DHA had significantly better vision at both two and four months of age compared to little ones whose formula was not supplemented, according to two separate studies.
+It’s particularly important to get enough DHA during pregnancy, as this is when children’s eye health is formed.
 (Ref.
-2)
+2) Studies have shown that children whose mothers consumed high levels of DHA during pregnancy had sharper vision at two months of age.
+Adding further weight, two separate studies showed that infants who consumed formula supplemented with DHA had significantly better vision at both two and four months of age compared to little ones whose formula was not supplemented.
+(Ref.
+3)

 All eyes on eye health

 A varied diet is vital for good eye health, but if you are pregnant, 40+ or use a computer frequently at work, we recommend a little extra support.
 Xtend-Life’s Total Balance range of supplements contains a blend of targeted eye-nourishing nutrients, including zeaxanthin to guard against free radical damage, rutin to support healthy eye pressure, lutein and astaxanthin to support eye health, and bilberry extract to maintain healthy eye function.

 July 2019 by, Xtend-Life Expert

 You probably know that omega 3 is really good for long term health, but did you know how...Read More